Updated: May 29

 By Luke Lancaster

 In 1 Thess.
-1:4, Paul calls believers people who have been “chosen” or “elected” by God, which would imply that believers are predestined to Heaven without their choice, and could not lose their salvation.
-Paul said, “For we know, brethren beloved by God, that he has chosen you” (1 Thess.
+1:4, Paul calls believers “chosen” or “elected” by God, which would seem to imply that they were infallibly going to Heaven.
+Those influenced by the Reformed persuasion will argue that these believers were chosen by God apart from their free will, and that they would not lose their salvation.
+For Paul said, “For we know, brethren beloved by God, that he has chosen you” (1 Thess.
 1:4).
-To be "chosen" or "elect," so it is argued, means that there was a permanent decision by God from the beginning of time for the believer to be saved.
-There was zero free will involved.
+To be "chosen" or "elect," so it is argued, means that there was a permanent decision by God to enter Heaven.

 This is a wrong interpretation, for St. Paul applies to all of the Thessalonians that they were chosen by God.
 Does that mean that every single one of them will enter eternal life?
 No. Methodist Scripture scholar I. Howard Marshall has this to say about passages like 1 Thess.
 1:4, “the term elect is always applied to those who have actually become members of God’s people rather than to those whom God has predestined to salvation before they have actually received it.
 What Paul is referring to here is the fact that God’s choice of the readers is seen in the way it which they have accepted the gospel.”
 Marshall argues that those who accepted the Gospel freely were chosen by God that very moment.